-As of 4 July 2020, the temporary entry ban to the European Union via Sweden has been eased for some countries and a list of exemptions to the ban has been made.
+The temporary entry ban to the European Union via Sweden has been eased for some countries and a list of exemptions to the ban has been made.
 Importantly, the entry ban no longer applies to people who travel to Sweden for the purpose of studying.
 In addition, your close family members (spouse, cohabiting partner or children) are also exempt.

 For further details on the temporary entry ban Sweden Abroad has written an article on the entry ban here:

 Going to Sweden?
 Extension of temporary entry ban to the EU via Sweden due to COVID-19

 Please visit the Ministry of Justice website for its FAQ on the new rules and exemptions: